Contemplative Monk exists as a community, a resource, and an invitation.

 Bob Holmes is our resident singer, photographer, and muse.
 Growing up in the Appalachian mountains, he'll tell you his native blood makes him feel "10,000 years deep" when he sets foot there.
 After a wide variety of interior travels (ask him which religions and denominations he hasn't tried!), he has landed in Florida where he continues to write and reflect.

 Director of Mischief

-Kelly Deutsch is a personal growth coach, international speaker, and bestselling author.
+Kelly Deutsch is a spiritual director, consultant, and bestselling author.
 After being in a convent for years, her life fell apart with serious illness.
 She spent 18 months mostly bedridden, a time she calls “the most harrowing and beautiful of my life.”
 Emerging on the other side, she loves nothing more than helping people be more fully ALIVE.
 When she isn’t exploring the interior life, you might find her wandering under Oregonian skies or devouring Indian food.